NinaQuik/Pewlett-Hackard-Analysis/README.md

  ![DepartmentStats](/Data/percentages_by_dept.png)

  - From the chart above you can see that the number of mentors per department compared to the number of soon to be open positions is small.
 With the current projections each mentor would need to work with between 37 and 50 new hires.
-This isn't sustainable.
+There won't be enough mentors to work with the new hires.
 - Recommendation would be for HR and Recruiting teams to step up the hiring process as soon as possible, and extend the mentorship pool.